aljawaid/ColorManager/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

 A new way to utilise colors to their full potential in Kanboard.
-Choose from 3 color palettes - default, extra or custom.
+Choose from 2 color palettes or create your own.
 Combining all palettes, choose from **over 70 colors** to match your workflow across the interface.

 Features